A Young Lady with glasses and headphones sits at a table looking at a laptop and writing in a notebook.

 What Credit Score Do You Need to Apply for a Discover® Card?

-You don't need a specific credit score to apply for Discover cards.
-However, your credit score is one important factor.
+1. You don't need a specific credit score to apply for Discover cards.

 What's your credit score?

 While several credit scoring models exist, 90% of top lenders use FICO® Credit Scores, including Discover.1 (Business credit cards may work a little differently.)
-The factors that determine your credit score include your payment history (35%), credit utilization ratio (30%), length of credit history (15%), credit mix (10%), and new credit (10%).
+The factors that determine your credit score and the average percentage of your score include: payment history (35%), credit utilization ratio (30%), length of credit history (15%), credit mix (10%), and new credit (10%).

-FICO® Credit Scores fall into the following credit ranges:
+Credit scores typically fall into the following credit ranges, depending on the algorithm used:

 What if you have a high credit score?

 Access to more options means more flexibility to consider cards that align with your priorities.
 For example, if you tend to carry a balance, you might seek a card with a low introductory interest rate.
 Some credit card companies may require high credit scores for cards without annual fees.
-However, there's no annual fee for any Discover Card.
+However, Discover has no annual fee on any of our cards.

 With a high credit score, you may also qualify for a wide range of rewards credit cards that allow you to earn cash back rewards or Miles as you shop.
 The best credit card rewards for you depend on your everyday purchases, like gas or groceries.
 Some rewards cards have rotating bonus categories.
 That means different types of eligible purchases may boost your rewards each quarter.

 If you take a few trips a year, you may want a rewards card that offers miles or bonuses for travel purchases.
-With the Discover Miles Card, you earn unlimited 1.5x Miles on travel purchases and all your everyday purchases.
-The card also offers the flexibility to use your rewards however you want.
-Turn Miles into cash.
+With the Discover Travel Credit Card, you earn unlimited 1.5x Miles on travel purchases and all your everyday purchases.2 Plus, you can turn Miles into cash.
 Or redeem as a statement credit for your travel purchases like airfare, hotels, rideshares, gas stations, restaurants, and more.2

 What if you have a low credit score?